the-puzzler/pygames/README.md

 Both are designed to be approachable in a single session, with a tiny API and immediate visual feedback.

+Quick reference: see STUDENT_CHEATSHEET.txt for a compact summary of bot APIs, constants, and examples.

 ## Setup

 Requires Python 3.12+.
 Dependencies: `pygame-ce`.